ericquevesil/ericquevesil/README.md

 🎓 Graduating in Social Sciences (UFSM) & Data Science (UNINTER).

-🔧 Electronics Technician (IFSUL) with 5+ years of IT experience.
+🔧 Electronics Technician (IFSUL) with 5+ years experience as IT support.

 🔬 Researcher at the Laboratory of Sociological Investigation (LABIS/UFSM), CNPq research group in UFSM.